Are You Allergic to Your Laundry Detergent? Here’s How to Tell

-If you’ve ever felt itchy or uncomfortable in your clothes or sheets post laundry day—or even worse: if you’ve ever had a vacation ruined because you experienced a reaction to the hotel sheets and towels—chances are, your laundry detergent — fabric softener, dryer sheets, etc.— could be the culprit.
-According to board-certified dermatologist and Skincare.com expert, Dr. Dendy Engelman, “It is possible that you could be allergic to certain chemicals or a fragrance in the detergent.”
-It may also be that your washing machine is not going a great job at rinsing your clothes, leaving product residue on your newly rinsed lights, she adds.
+If you’ve ever felt itchy or uncomfortable in your clothes or sheets after laundry day, your laundry detergent — fabric softener, dryer sheets, etc.— could be the culprit.
+“It is possible that you could be allergic to certain chemicals or a fragrance in the detergent,” says Dr. Engelman.
+It may also be that your washing machine is not doing a great job of rinsing your clothes, leaving product residue behind, she adds.
 Fortunately, there are a few ways to take care of this laundry mishap.

 If your clothes have not been rinsed properly, Dr. Engelman suggests rinsing them twice to make sure all detergent residue is removed from clothing.
 If the irritation continues, she says that it is possible you may have contact dermatitis.
 Contact dermatitis is a skin irritation that occurs when your skin has an allergic reaction to something that it comes in contact with.